ibm-cloud-docs/databases-for-postgresql/README.md

 ## Output

-The output from these docs is available on the Bluemix staging server:
+The output from these docs is available on the IBM Cloud staging server:

 - [About IBM Cloud Databases for PostgreSQL](https://console.stage1.bluemix.net/docs/services/databases-for-postgresql/index.html#about-databases-for-postgresql)